 Managing your position

-The dashboard tab is also when you can modify your liquidity position.
+The dashboard tab is also where you can modify your liquidity position.
 Click ‘manage’ to view more details of your position.

 To provide more liquidity, simply click on the ‘add more’ button and specify the amount you would like to add.
 To remove liquidity, click ‘withdraw.’
 On the following screen, you’ll need to specify an amount, as shown below.